MoonLGH/TsukariWa/readme.md

-# Whatsapp Bot ith typscript i guess
+# Whatsapp Bot With typscript i guess

 ### About & Settings